Deciding which path to take can be difficult...

 Patient Conditions Cared For

-Hospice care and palliative care can significantly benefit the lives of patients struggling with life-limiting and/or chronic diseases.
+Hospice care can significantly benefit the lives of patients struggling with life-limiting and/or chronic diseases.
 It is important to remember that because different diseases present different challenges, the needs of the patient will dictate the care provided.
 Hospice care is designed for any patient with a life-limiting illness who has been given a diagnosis of six months or less left to live.
-Palliative care can be accessed by a broad range of patients who suffer from any form of life-limiting or chronic illness.
-It is important for patients to talk to their physicians in order to determine if hospice care or palliative care would be beneficial to them.
-To learn about some of the specific conditions that hospice and palliative care can help manage, review our online resource listed below:
+It is important for patients to talk to their physicians in order to determine if hospice care would be beneficial to them.
+To learn about some of the specific conditions that hospice can help manage, review our online resource listed below:

 Alternative to Home Patient Care